rgilks/royal-game-of-ur-cli/README.md

 4. **First-in-list**: Always chooses the first available move.
 5. **Strategic**: Uses a simple heuristic to prioritize moves.

-For detailed explanations of how these algorithms work, please refer to our documentation:
+For detailed explanations of how these algorithms work, please refer to the documentation:

 - [AI Strategy Overview](./docs/strategies.md)
 - [Minimax Algorithm](./docs/minimax.md)